 That’s our golden rule – we do not drive at night (except if it’s a short distance return to our camp).
 Many Australian animals are nocturnal, and they are active at night, especially around dusk and dawn.
 The car is heavy.
 Our reaction is slow.
 We don’t do it.

 Have your car checked by a mechanic

 Before you go on another exciting adventure, you always visit our mechanic.
 It’s important to have a professional who knows what needs to be checked and specialises in 4WD cars.
 It took us some time to find such a person, but now we are delighted, and we completely rely on his expertise.

 Make sure you know where fuel stations are located.
 There could be a considerable distance between them when you get to more remote areas.
 A good option is to take extra fuel cans.
 We usually have two canisters mounted on the roof for a longer trip.

 A potential issue could also be contaminated fuel.
 That’s why we always use a funnel.
-Funnels could be messy to use as fuel can spill, but after we paid a few thousands of dollars to clean two tanks, injectors and pump, we are happy to oblige.
+Funnels could be messy to use as fuel can spill, but after we paid a few thousand of dollars to clean two tanks, injectors and pumps, we are happy to oblige.
 We also invested in additional fuel filters, and so far… all seems to be fine.

 Food and water

 We always take a minimum of one week of food and 20L fresh, ready to drink water.
 If we have an opportunity to buy lunch in the roadhouse, we do it, but we never count on it, and I’m always ready to “work my magic” and prepare a fast lunch or dinner from what we carry with us.